-hits The number of times a requested item was found in the cache. in-memory-hits Number of times a requested item was found in the memory store. off-heap-hits Number of times a requested item was found in the off-heap store. on-disk-hits -disk-hits Number of times a requested item was found in the disk store. misses Number of times a requested item was not found in the cache. in-memory-misses. off-heap-missexumber of times a requested item was not found in the off-heap store. on-disk-miss on-disk-missesNumber of times a requested item was not found in the disk store. objects Number of elements stored in the cache. in-memory-objects in the memory store. off-heap-obj off-heap-objects in the off-heap store. on-disk-obje on-disk-objects in the disk store. mean-get-tim mean-get-time The average get time.
+hits The number of times a requested item was found in the cache. in-memory-hit sNumber of times a requested item was found in the memory store. off-heap-hits Number of times a requested item was found in the off-heap store. on-disk-hits on-disk-hits Number of times a requested item was found in the disk store. misses Number of times a requested item was not found in the cache. in-memory-misses mber of times a requested item was not found in the memory store. off-heap-mis off-heap-missexumber of times a requested item was not found in the off-heap store. on-disk-miss n-disk-missesNumber of times a requested item was not found in the disk store. objects Number of elements stored in the cache. in-memory-objects in the memory store. off-heap-objects in the off-heap store. on-disk-objects in the disk store. mean-get-time The average get time.
 Because ehcache supports JDK1.4.2, each get time uses System. currentTimeMillis(), rather than nanoseconds.
-The accuracy is thus limited. mean-search- mean-search-tiline average execution time (in milliseconds) within the last sample period. eviction-count The number of cache evictions, since the cache was created, or statistics were cleared. searches-per-streemenhber of search executions that have completed in the last second. accuracy A human readable description of the accuracy setting.
+The accuracy is thus limited. mean-search-tiline average execution time (in milliseconds) within the last sample period. eviction-count The number of cache evictions, since the cache was created, or statistics were cleared. searches-per-stateomomber of search executions that have completed in the last second. accuracy A human readable description of the accuracy setting.
 One of "None", "Best Effort" or "Guaran- teed".